How to Make Whole Black Lentil Vadas or Husked Lentil Fritters

 How to Make Vadas/Fritters From Whole Black Lentils With Skin

-Black lentils are good source of protein, fiber, carbohydrates, vitamins, and iron.
-The lentils that still have their husks have an abundant fiber content.
+Black lentils are a good source of protein, fiber, carbohydrates, vitamins, and iron.
+The lentils that still have their husks have an abundant amount of fiber.
 Making vadas/fritters using these legumes is simple and easy.
 Though these fritters are blackish, they are appetizing, crunchy, and flavorful.

 Heat oil for deep frying.
 Sprinkle water on your fingers.
 Take a lemon size batter and make a whole in the center using your finger.
 Drop it into the hot oil.
 Let the fire be high in the beginning.
 Make 5-6 such vadas in a batch, depending on the size of the pan.
 Don't overcrowd them.
 Turn them occasionally to ensure uniform frying.
 Reduce the fire once they turn golden.
 Fry them till they become golden brown.
 Take them out with a slotted ladle and collect on an absorbent paper towel.
 Repeat the same for the whole batter.